2 young siblings killed, at least 12 injured at child’s birthday party when car drives into building in Michigan, police say - KESQ

 By Emma Tucker and Raja Razek, CNN

-A 66-year-old woman, who was driving the vehicle while intoxicated, was taken into police custody and is being held at the Monroe County Jail, Monroe County Sheriff Troy Goodnough said at a Saturday news conference.
+A 66-year-old woman, who authorities allege was intoxicated while operating the vehicle, was taken into police custody and is being held at the Monroe County Jail, Monroe County Sheriff Troy Goodnough said at a Saturday news conference.
 The two children were pronounced dead at the scene, he said.

 Nine people, including three children and six adults, were transported to hospitals with “serious life-threatening injuries,” according to Goodnough, who was visibly emotional during the news conference.